razeen-ahmad/Personal-Website/README.md

 # Personal-Website
-This is the repository for my [personal website](https://www.razeenahmad.com).
+This is the repository for my personal website.
 This was built using the Python Flask micro web framework and was my first time fully utilizing git for a coding project.

+Note: This website is no longer hosted or maintained anywhere.

 ## Flask Application
 The Flask application is defined in *flaskSite.py*.
 Basic information for each portfolio item is held in *portfolioitems.py*.